The Verdicchio of the Castles of Jesi

 Fritto Misto is brilliant.
 Verdicchio even pairs well with pork, duck and rabbit dishes, especially those older examples.

 My favourite match is Gnocchi.
 Try it with asparagus, basil and fresh tomato drizzled in extra-virgin olive oil.
 Further afield, Japanese-style Tempura prawns or Sashimi/Sushi are terrific too.
+Or try this recipe for spaghetti with an artichoke sauce.

 Six great Jesi DOC Classico Superiore’s